ab490/Data-Classification/README.md

 4. Compared the best result of KNN classifier, best result of KNN classifier on normalised data, and result of Bayes classifier using unimodal Gaussian density.

+5. Built a Bayes classifier with multi-modal Gaussian distribution (GMM) with Q Gaussian components (modes) as class conditional density for each class on the training data seismic-bumps-train.csv.\
+a.
+Found confusion matrix for each Q.\
+b.
+Found the classification accuracy for each Q.

+6. Compared the best result of KNN classifier, best result of KNN classifier on normalised data, result of Bayes classifier using unimodal Gaussian density and Bayes classifier using GMM.